-Video recordings and automatic identification or data compilation records may become a part of a staff member's personnel record.
+Video recordings and automatic identification or data compilation records may become a part of a staff same time to ensure applicable consistency between the policies.

-Note: This policy is similar to policies 4.48 and 8.29.
-If you change this policy, review 4.48 and 8.29 at the same time to ensure applicable consistency between the policies.
+This policy is similar to policies 4.48 and 8.29.
+If you change this policy, review 4.48 and 8.29 at the